PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 ## Overview

-The Kubernetes Job Environment is an environment that runs a Flow on a completely custom [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
-This environment is intended for use in cases where users want complete control over the Job their Flow runs on.
-In the past we have seen this commonly used for resource management, node allocation, sidecar containers, etc...
+The Kubernetes Job Environment is an Environment that runs a Flow on a completely custom [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
+This Environment is intended for use in cases where users want complete control over the Job their Flow runs on.
+We see this Environment commonly used for resource management, node allocation, sidecar containers, etc.

-*For more information on the Kubernetes Job Environment visit the relevant [API documentation](/api/unreleased/environments/execution.html#kubernetesjobenvironment).*
+_For more information on the Kubernetes Job Environment visit the relevant [API documentation](/api/unreleased/environments/execution.html#kubernetesjobenvironment)._

 ## Process

 #### Initialization

 The `KubernetesJobEnvironment` accepts an argument `job_spec_file` which is a string representation of a path to a Kubernetes Job YAML file.
-On initialization that Job spec file is loaded and stored on the environment.
+On initialization that Job spec file is loaded and stored on the Environment.
 It will never be sent to Prefect Cloud and will only exist inside your Flow's Docker storage.

 #### Setup

-The Kubernetes Job Environment has no setup step because there are not any infrastructure requirements that are needed for using this environment.
+The Kubernetes Job Environment has no setup step because there are not any infrastructure requirements that are needed for using this Environment.

 #### Execute

-Create a new [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) with the configuration provided at initialization of this environment.
+Create a new [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) with the configuration provided at initialization of this Environment.
 That Job is responsible for running the Flow.

 #### Job Spec Configuration